ServiceNow CMDB Best Practices: Complete 2026 Guide

 What makes a healthy ServiceNow CMDB?

-How do you keep a ServiceNow CMDB accurate?
+How do you keep a ServiceNow CMDB accurate over time?